-Use this code when assisting to obtain translation services for the purpose of accessing Medicaid services.
+Use this code when assisting to obtain translation services for the purpose of accessing

+Medicaid services.
 Include related paperwork, clerical activities, or staff travel required to perform these activities.
 Translation may be allowable as an administrative activity, but only if it not included and paid for as part of a direct medical service (which would be assigned Code 4 - Direct Medical Service).

-- Accompanying an individual/family to the physician's office to translate from Spanish to English medically related information between the MD and the individual. - Serving as a translator on how to access Medicaid services.
-This includes alternative languages, Braille, sign languages, and translation due to illiteracy. - Arranging for or providing translation services (oral or signing) that assist the individual to access and understand necessary care or treatment covered by Medicaid. - Developing translation materials that assist to access and understand necessary care or treatment covered by Medicaid.
+- Serving as a translator on how to access Medicaid services.
+This includes alternative languages, Braille, sign languages, and translation due to illiteracy. - Arranging for or providing translation services (oral or signing) that assist the individual to access and understand necessary care or treatment covered by Medicaid. - Developing translation materials that assist to access and understand necessary care or treatment covered by Medicaid. - Assisting schools in development of culturally competent oral and written school health outreach information